8 Best places to snorkel in cozumel

 Most of the popular Cozumel snorkeling spot recommendations read like clones echoing the same as all other blogs about Cozumel.
 Same five spots, same order, same recycled praise.
 It’s like everyone is scared to have their own opinion or deviate from the popular choice and speak the truth about snorkel spots here.
 That doesn’t help you one bit.

-This isn’t a comprehensive article of snorkel recommendations, its only the top 10 places.
-Before you start, be sure to checkout my complete snorkel guide for Cozumel visitors with answers to the most common FAQ’S. I promise this blog will deliver the no-bs answers to the top locations to explore in Cozumel and clarify the quality of snorkeling vs diving.
+This isn’t every snorkeling spot in Cozumel, just the top 8 worth your time.
+Before you start, be sure to checkout my Cozumel Snorkeling Guide for tourists with answers to the most common FAQ’S. I promise this blog will deliver the no-bs answers to the top locations to explore in Cozumel and clarify the quality of snorkeling vs diving.

 A man diving off the back of a blue jet ski into Crystal clear Cozumel water to snorkel